Offthecharts89/Odmandakh_Portfolio/README.md

 ### [Pricing at Funko](https://funkoeurope.com/)
 ![](Images/Funko%20maskot%20small.jpg)![](Images/funko-logo%20small.png)![](Images/Excel%20Logo4.png)![](Images/SQL%20server%20logo%20small.jpg)

-* I manage and ensure the data integrity for Pricing at Funko Europe.
-* I use Excel & SQL Server to manipulate and clean Funko's pricing data, ensuring that pricing in Funko is as efficient as possible for all of Funko’s 1,000s of customers and 10,000s products.
-Lowering response times from 2 weeks to 2-3 days!
+#### Company:
+* Funko (NASDAQ: FNKO) is a leading pop culture lifestyle brand.
+Provide connection to pop culture with a product line that includes vinyl figures, apparel, board games, NFTs and accessories.
+As the world’s largest proprietor of licenses, entertainment enthusiasts display their fandom through the lens of Funko products.
+Selling to Europe’s biggest brands like Amazon, Tesco, Gamestop and EMP.

+#### Achievements:
+* Cleared £ 2,000,000 on order holds in my first 2 months.
+Speeding up transactions and communications.
+*  Analysed the current pricing data - improving our margins saving the company £100,000s.
-* Analysed the current Pricing data for Senior Management and sales managers, creating data visualisations, pivot tables and found key opportunities in FOB, Ex works and customer pricing saving £1,000,000s!
+*  Analysed the current pricing data for senior management, creating data visualisations, pivot tables and found key opportunities in FOB, Ex works and customer pricing.
-* Created pricing templates to streamline pricing processes for the entire Sales & CS department.
-Using Excel’s VBA coding, Pivot tables, vlookups and calculations with iferror statements.
-Lowered the number of back and forth emails to 1.
+*  Created pricing templates to streamline pricing processes for the entire Sales & CS department - lowering the number of back-and-forth emails down to 1.

+#### Responsibilities:
+* Managing Pricing data using Excel & SQL Server for all of Funko’s 1,000s of customers and 10,000s products.
+* I manipulate and clean our pricing data to make sure that pricing in our organization is as efficient as possible
+* Made sure to keep our pricing EMEA inbox consistently below 5 in end of workday with next to no errors in our part.
+*  Ensure that all pricing operations in Funko are smooth and without error.
+* Had a major impact on Funko’s operations and was a big help in Funko’s pricing increase and ensured that the process was done as smoothly as possible.
-* Due to the nature of pricing I manage the data for all our customers, managing stakeholder relations in the entire department for sales, finance, order-entry, Customer Services, Product and Softline.
+* Managing stakeholder relations holder relations, ensuring smooth pricing operations in the entire sales, finance, CS, product, Softline and order entry department.

 ### University of Greenwich, MSc Economics & Finance, Distinction
 ![](Images/Excel%20Logo4.png)![](Images/Stata%20Logo%20small.png)